Below are links and details for forms often requested by students and alumni. Where indicated, please return the forms to the Registrar’s Office.

 Complete the Letter Request Form for the Registrar’s Office to prepare any of the following letters or forms on your behalf:

-- Letter certifying that you are currently enrolled and in good standing at Penn Law
+- Letter certifying that you are currently enrolled and in good standing at the Law School

-- Letter certifying you were previously enrolled at Penn Law School
+- Letter certifying you were previously enrolled at the Law School

-- Letter certifying that you graduated from Penn Law School
+- Letter certifying that you graduated from the Law School

 - Practical Training Letter